I grew up in a home with a father who taught photography in the Air Force.

 I am often asked what I prefer shooting, and I can honestly say that photography is my passion and that shooting one genre informs the other and makes me a better artist.
 My life experience, travels, being a grandfather of two and having been in the corporate environment for 18 years all inform my photography and make me more creative.

 Now I regard myself as a visual artist using the camera simply as a tool, like a brush in creating my images, rather than the photographer I used to be.
 I want to create images which will make you feel something.

-When I’m not shooting/sharing wedding days with incredible clients – you will find me with my family, in the kitchen (just love sharing every culinary experience with my wife) or speciality coffee bars.
+When I’m not shooting or sharing images for/with incredible clients – you will find me with my family, in the kitchen (just love sharing every culinary experience with my wife) or speciality coffee bars.
 You may say that I’m a bit of a coffee snob……

-What clients has said of me: super professional, work ethic second to none, non-intrusive, discreet, images and album delivered in records time and deliver above expectations.
+What clients has said of me: super professional, work ethic second to none, non-intrusive, discreet, images and album delivered in records time and delivered above expectations.

-In closing – yet another quote, and this time from Karl Lagerfeld: “What I like about a photograph is that they capture a moment that’s gone forever, impossible to reproduce”
+In closing a quote from Karl Lagerfeld: “What I like about a photograph is that they capture a moment that’s gone forever, impossible to reproduce”

 I have been working on my motto for some time and here it is: “Creating lasting images one click at a time….”